Confidential Agent: Production

-The screenplay was based on a Graham Greene novel, of the same name.
-There is evidence of jump cuts, which suggest that editing, to get the running time under two hours, did not help.
+The screenplay was based on a Graham Greene novel of the same name.
+There is evidence of jump cuts, which suggest that some crude editing was done to get the running time under two hours.
 Though regarded as overly long, the film remains true to Greene's original story.

 Reception

 Critical response

-According to "The Big Sleep Comparisons 1945/46", a featurette on the 2000 DVD release of Bacall's film The Big Sleep, her reviews for Confidential Agent were largely negative, with particular aspersions cast on Bacall's performance, as a "pretty amateur".
+According to "The Big Sleep Comparisons 1945/46", a featurette on the 2000 DVD release of Bacall's film The Big Sleep, her reviews for Confidential Agent, her second movie role, were largely negative, with particular aspersions cast on her performance as a "jaded industrial heiress".

-According to film historian Robert Gitt, host of the featurette, Warner studio head Jack L. Warner was lobbied to order certain scenes in The Big Sleep re-shot in order to rectify performance issues with Bacall identified in Confidential Agent, which he did.
+According to film historian Robert Gitt, host of the featurette, Warner studio head Jack L. Warner was lobbied to have certain scenes in The Big Sleep re-shot, to rectify performance problems with Bacall identified in Confidential Agent, which he did.

 In her own autobiography, Bacall said that she begged not to have to do the film, but couldn't break her contract that early, though her career never fully recovered from Confidential Agent.

+In The Nation in 1945, critic James Agee wrote, "Confidential Agent is a surprisingly serious translation of Graham Greene's thriller ... this is in some ways an exciting and good picture, the best attempt yet, though still inadequate, to make the most of a Greene novel.
+Charles Boyer, imaginatively cast, gives the agent a proper balance of incongruous frailty, incompetence, tragic responsibility, and moral courage; Lauren Bacall is still amateurish and she is about as English as Pocahontas, but her very individual vitality more than make up for her deficiencies."

 Graham Greene's response

 Greene, generally critical of film adaptations of his works, disagreed with the critics.
-In 1979, when Philip Purser returned to the question of the casting of Bacall in The Sunday Telegraph, Greene responded and commended the acting of both Bacall and Boyer.
+In 1979, when Philip Purser returned to the question of the casting of Bacall in The Sunday Telegraph, Greene commended the acting of both Bacall and Boyer.
 He also praised Shumlin as the only American director to make a good film from one of his stories.
-In a letter to the paper entitled "An Honourable Performance", Greene wrote:
+In a letter to The Sunday Telegraph, titled "An Honourable Performance", Greene wrote: